 Garlicky, full of leafy greens, sweet tomatoes, and spicy plant-based sausage, this cozy soup is a hearty, protein-rich meal-in-a-bowl.
 Perfect for an easy weeknight dinner!
+If you're feeding a mixed group, you can use different types of sausage, cooked separately, and add in before serving.

 White beans are mildly flavoured and creamy when cooked.
 They should be readily available in dried or canned form in North American supermarkets.
 You might also see them labelled as cannellini, white kidney beans, or fazolia.
 We used canned (cooked) beans for this recipe, but you can cook them from dry.
 If you’re cooking from scratch, remember to factor in the time needed to soak the beans.